enfio23/Online-appendices-Party-in-the-Arab-Street-/README.md

-# Supplementary Material – Robustness Checks
+# Supplementary Material

 ## Description
 This repository contains supplementary material for the paper:

 **"Party in the Arab Street: Dynamics of Partisan Engagement in Lebanon’s October 17 Revolution"**
-Enea Fiore
+Author: Enea Fiore

-The repository includes PDF files presenting the results of all robustness checks discussed in the main article.
+The repository includes PDF files with all supplementary materials and robustness checks discussed in the main article (refered as Online Appendix).

 ## Repository Content
-- `Appendix 1.pdf` — Description
+- `Appendix 1.pdf` — Lebanese political parties (included in the analyses)
-- `Appendix 2.pdf` — Description
+- `Appendix 2.pdf` — Descriptive Statistics
-- `Appendix 3.pdf` — Description
+- `Appendix 3.pdf` — Party identification over time
-- `Appendix 4.pdf` — Description
+- `Appendix 4.pdf` — Lebanon’s protest events plots (source: ACLED)
-- `Appendix 5.pdf` — Description
+- `Appendix 5.pdf` — Predictors of protest participation and party identification (log-odds)
-- `Appendix 6.pdf` — Description
+- `Appendix 6.pdf` — Reliability test on the scale “Trust in Institutions”
-- `Appendix 7.pdf` — Description
+- `Appendix 7.pdf` — Robustness Check: Wald Test
-- `Appendix 8.pdf` — Description
+- `Appendix 8.pdf` — Robustness Check: Multiple Imputation (log-odds)

 ## Usage
 The PDFs can be freely consulted and downloaded.
-Each document corresponds to a specific robustness check referenced in the paper.

-## Citation
-If you use or refer to these materials, please cite the original article:

-> Autore1, Autore2, ...
-(Anno).
-Titolo del Paper.
-Journal, vol(issue), pages.
-DOI